chuc92man/docker-stacks/datacube-notebook/README.md

 client
 ```

-To access Dask's [Dashboard](http://docs.dask.org/en/latest/diagnostics-distributed.html#dashboard) an *Ingress* might have to be deployed (e.g. if not using a public cloud load balancer), using the [dask-webui-ingress.yaml.example](examples/dask-webui-ingress.yaml.example) file as a quick-reference guide:
+To access Dask's [Dashboard](http://docs.dask.org/en/latest/diagnostics-distributed.html#dashboard) an *Ingress* might have to be deployed (e.g. if not using a public cloud's load balancer), using a *dask-webui-ingress.yaml* file.
+The [dask-webui-ingress.yaml.example](examples/dask-webui-ingress.yaml.example) file can be used as a quick-reference guide.

+Once a *dask-webui-ingress.yaml* is put together, the *Ingress* can be set up with:

 `kubectl apply -f dask-webui-ingress.yaml`